Padhiver/hide-compendiums-and-folders/README.md

 # Hide Compendiums & Folders
-Allows you to selectively hide compendiums and folders via a configuration menu.
+System agnostic module that allows you to selectively hide compendiums and folders via a configuration menu.

 https://github.com/user-attachments/assets/e67aaed8-0547-4195-a1c6-c5025fb7320c
 ## About Request